-Five rules that people should keep in mind when their nation goes to fight a great war:
+Five rules that people should keep in mind when their nation goes to fight a war:

-1. You never win the great war that you start out to fight, because as the fighting progresses, the great war evolves into something else.
+1. You never win the war that you start out to fight, because as the fighting progresses, the war evolves into something else.

-2. The great war is not won on the battlefield but in the postwar negotiations.
-Your nation might win the great war, but lose heavily during the postwar negotiations.
+2. The war is not won on the battlefield but in the postwar negotiations.
+Your nation might win the war, but lose heavily during the postwar negotiations.

-3. The great war rarely leads to a great peace—instead, it leads to a series of smaller wars and a cold war in which the belligerent nations continue their geopolitical contest.
+3. The large-scale war rarely leads to sustainable peace—it usually leads to a series of smaller wars and a cold war in which the belligerent nations continue their geopolitical contest.

-4. There aren’t any innocent bystanders in a great war.
-Civilians in all the nations that are fighting in the great war are a target.
+4. There aren’t any innocent bystanders in a war.
+Civilians in all the nations that are fighting in the war are a target.

 5. No war plan survives the first contact with the enemy.